axsh/openvnet/docs/InstallGuide.md

 # bundle install --path vendor/bundle
 ```

+Start vnmgr and webapi since `vnctl` is just a webapi client.

+    # initctl start vnet-vnmgr
+    # initctl start vnet-webapi

-From now on you need to create a couple of database records to launch a simple OpenVNet environment.
+From now on you need to create a couple of database records to launch your OpenVNet environment.

 #### Datapath